-- The Public Corporate Governance Code applies to the public authority and all enterprises in a legal form under private law in which the public authority has a direct majority shareholding.
-Depending on the size ratio between parent and subsidiary enterprises, indirect shareholdings are recommended to comply with the Public Corporate Governance Code.1 - The Public Corporate Governance Code also applies to enterprises in the legal form of a legal entity under public law that are subject to the supervision by the public authority, unless this is contradicted by legal regulations. - If the public authority does not have a majority shareholding, but holds at least one quarter of the shares in the enterprise, irrespective of the legal form of the enterprise, the authorised representatives of the public authority shall work towards the application of the Public Corporate Governance Code in the corporate bodies.
+- The Public Corporate Governance Code applies to the public authority, all enterprises in a legal form under private law in which the public authority has a direct majority shareholding and enterprises in the legal form of a legal entity under public law which are subject to the supervision of the public authority.
+If legal provisions conflict with individual regulations of the Public Corporate Governance Code, these must be complied with accordingly. - If an enterprise in which the public authority holds a majority shareholding runs a group within the meaning of section 290 HGB, the Public Corporate Governance Code shall apply to the parent enterprise, which shall also apply it to the way in which it runs the group, and, depending on the size ratio between the parent enterprise and the subsidiaries, also to the subsidiaries, provided that the public authority holds a majority shareholding in them. - If the public authority does not have a majority shareholding but holds at least one quarter of the shares in the enterprise, irrespective of the legal form of the enterprise, the authorised representatives of the public authority shall work towards the application of the Public Corporate Governance Code in the corporate bodies.